Photo of Hamburger Golf Club - Falkenstein

 Did you know?

-Hamburger Golf Club - Falkenstein has hosted numerous top level tournaments including several German Open Championships (see our Tournaments section >by Venue >Falkenstein).
+Hamburger Golf-Club - Falkenstein has hosted numerous top level tournaments including several German Open Championships (see our Tournaments section >by Venue >Falkenstein).
 This is where a 24-year-old Bernhard Langer won his first German Open Championship in 1981, becoming the first German to do so since the founding of the tournament in 1911.
 Langer went on to win a total of five German Opens, the fourth oldest national open championship in Europe behind the British (1860), French (1906) and Belgian (1910).

 Published ranking

-Germany: No.1 course in Germany (Golf Digest, 2022).
+Germany's No.1 course (Golf World, 2022).

 Find a course